 We start our list of Valentine’s Day date ideas in Seattle with the Space Needle.
 Tove and I recently went to the top of the landmark during the day and night.
 While we both thought the view was more spectacular during the day, Tove said the experience was more “romantic” at night.
 We actually saw a couple get engaged on the observation deck the night we were there.

 “You make my heart soar…like we are right now.”
 That’s the theme in a one-minute Valentine’s Day advertisement for The Great Wheel — Seattle’s waterfront Ferris Wheel.
 Sitting nearly 40-feet over Elliott Bay, and climbing to a height of 175-feet, The Seattle Great Wheel offers a Valentine’s Day experience you can’t find anywhere else in the Emerald City (or the entire west coast for that matter).

 How can you beat fine art and casual dining all in one place?
-Take a stroll through the amazing Chihuly Garden & Glass, and then stop by Collections Cafe for dinner.
+Take a stroll through the amazing Chihuly Garden & Glass, and then stop by The Bar at Chihuly Garden and Glass.
 Every aspect of your night will be influenced by famous Northwest glass artist Dale Chihuly.
 Trust us when we say your senses will be overloaded with awesomeness.
 Sitting in the shadow of the Space Needle doesn’t hurt either.